ckan/ckan/doc/install-from-package.rst

    `documentation <http://docs.ckan.org/en/ckan-1.8/install-from-package.html#upgrading-a-package-install>`_
    relevant to the old packaging system.

-CKAN 2.0 packages require Ubuntu 12.04 64-bit and install the files in different locations from the 1.X ones.
-These changes have been made to simplify the installation and packaging process and bring source and package installations closer, but unfortunately this means that there is not a direct upgrade path from 1.X to 2.0.
+CKAN 2.0 packages require Ubuntu 12.04 64-bit and are built differently from previous versions, so there is not a direct upgrade path from 1.X to 2.0.

 The upgrade process will roughly involve the following steps: